kubevirt/kubevirt.github.io/_posts/2019-07-12-website-roadmap.markdown

 # Detour ahead!

-Working with websites and with this Kube Virt website for a while has given the idea of things that should improve it.
+Working with websites and with this KubeVirt website for a while has given the idea of things that should improve it.

 As this is a community-driven effort, what could better do rather than ask YOU for feedback?